How Eating Disorders Affect Families: 7 Ways to Practice Self-Care

 - Feeling angry and irritable and having difficulty managing your own emotions

 Not every parent caring for a child with an eating disorder suffers from compassion fatigue.
-So, what are the risk factors for developing this type of burn-out?
+But there are some risk factors that can increase the risk of caregiver burnout.

 - Inadequate support system and/or lack of connection with informed others